theBaffo/distributed-cache-node/README.md

 ```

 ## Run the tests
-To run the tests with Gradle use the following command:
+To run the tests use the following command:

 ```sh
 $ gradlew clean test